PythonSanSebastian/docstamp/README.rst

 Compatibility
 -------------
 DocStamp is compatible with Python 2 and 3.
+I could not test it on Windows.

 Licence